 ACE Internships last for 111 hours across 6 weeks averaging around 18.5 hours per week.
-They are paid at £11.44 per hour.
-If you are a current 51Âþ» undergraduate and are searching for opportunities, then you will be notified when applications open in November 2024.
+They are currently paid at £11.44 but this is likely to increase as the National Minimum Wage rises.
+You must be a current 51Âþ» Leicester undergraduate to apply.
+Applications are now closed but will re-open in November 2025.
 Although temporary, these opportunities can often lead to longer term roles for our students within their host companies afterwards; the long-term impact of this short-term role can't be underestimated.

 The Frontrunners scheme is a great way for you to boost your employability whilst studying, offering paid internships, working on real tasks, with current 51Âþ» employees.
 Its aim is to provide you with the opportunity to gain some key experience that will boost your CV when it comes to applying for graduate roles.